huggingface/optimum-benchmark/README.md

 ## The Goal

-A repository aiming to create a benchmarking utility for any model on [HuggingFace's Hub](https://huggingface.co/models) supporting [Optimum](https://github.com/huggingface/optimum)'s [inference](https://github.com/huggingface/optimum#accelerated-inference) and [training](https://github.com/huggingface/optimum#accelerated-training) optimizations on different backends and hardware (OnnxRuntime, Intel Neural Compressor, OpenVINO, Habana Gaudi Processor (HPU), etc.).
+A repository aiming to create a benchmarking utility for any model on [HuggingFace's Hub](https://huggingface.co/models) supporting [Optimum](https://github.com/huggingface/optimum)'s [inference](https://github.com/huggingface/optimum#accelerated-inference) & [training](https://github.com/huggingface/optimum#accelerated-training), optimizations & quantizations, on different backends & hardwares (OnnxRuntime, Intel Neural Compressor, OpenVINO, Habana Gaudi Processor (HPU), etc).

 The experiment management and tracking is handled by [hydra](https://hydra.cc/) using the command line with minimum mandatory configuration changes and maximum flexibility (inspired from [tune](https://github.com/huggingface/tune))

 ## Motivation

-- Many users would want to know how their chosen model performq (latency/throughput) before deploying it to production.
+- Many users would want to know how their chosen model performs (latency & throughput) before deploying it to production.
 - Many hardware vendors would want to know how their hardware performs on different models and how it compares to others.
 - Optimum offers a lot of optimizations that can be applied to models and improve their performance, but it's hard to know which ones to use if you don't know a lot about your hardware.
-It's also hard to estimate how much these optimizations will improve the performance before trying them out.
+It's also hard to estimate how much these optimizations will improve the performance before training your model or downloading it from the hub and optimizing it.
-- Benchmarks depend heavily on many factors, like the machine/hardware/os/releases/etc. And that makes most of the benchmarks available today, not very useful for decision making.
+- Benchmarks depend heavily on many factors, like the machine/hardware/os/releases/etc but most of this information is not put forward with the results.
+And that makes most of the benchmarks available today, not very useful for decision making.
 - [...]

 ## Features